 Below is the copyright clause in more detail:

-The team also retains all the aforementioned rights.
+The crew also retains all the aforementioned rights.
 These rights are considered parallel rights.
 The parallel partial transfer does not prevent the creator from exploiting the work or granting a similar right to others.

 When the film is completed and the video file's functionality has been verified, it's time for the moment of joy and fulfillment: submission.
 The submission is done online:

 If you want to ensure that your film is included in the competition but you have concerns about your internet connection speed, you can take a SHA checksum code of the film.
 It essentially serves as a timestamp that can prove the completion of the film within the given deadline, even if it is not visible in Dropbox by 19:30.
 This is completely optional and slightly more complex.
-The safest approach is to upload the film on time, but for those who like to take extra precautions, they can use the SHA checksum code as an additional measure.
+The safest approach is to upload the film in time, but for those who like to take extra precautions, they can use the SHA checksum code as an additional measure.
 Write the SHA checksum code in the submission form.